 Campus-based Fee Structure

 Students enrolled in Eugene campus courses are required to pay all mandatory fees.
-Students enrolled at the Portland or Charleston campuses, or at an off-campus site, do not pay Recreation Center or Student Union fees, and they pay 50% of the Incidental Fee.
+Students enrolled at the Charleston campuses, or at an off-campus site, do not pay Recreation Center or Student Union fees, and they pay 50% of the Incidental Fee.
 Students in a Portland program are required to pay Portland State University’s Health Service Fee and students at the Charleston campus pay UO’s Health Service Fee.
 Students at an off-campus site do not pay the Health Service Fee.
-For the purpose of assessing fees, students enrolled in only online courses pay the Off-Campus set of fees.
 Non-admitted students do not pay the Health-Service Fee.